The Conversation: Production

 Principal photography began November 27, 1972, and finished in late February 1973.
 The original cinematographer of The Conversation was Haskell Wexler.
-Severe creative and personal differences with Coppola led to Wexler's firing shortly after production began, and Coppola replaced him with Bill Butler, who he had previously worked with on The Rain People and The Godfather.
+Severe creative and personal differences with Coppola led to Wexler's firing shortly after production began, and Coppola replaced him with Bill Butler, whom he had previously worked with on The Rain People and The Godfather.
 Wexler's footage on The Conversation was completely reshot except for the technically complex surveillance scene in Union Square.
 This movie was the first of two Oscar-nominated films where Wexler would be fired and replaced by Butler, the second being One Flew Over the Cuckoo's Nest (1975), where Wexler had similar problems with Miloš Forman.

 Walter Murch served as the supervising editor and sound designer.
 Murch had more or less a free hand during the editing process because Coppola was working on The Godfather Part II at the time.
 Coppola noted in the DVD commentary that Hackman had a very difficult time adapting to the Harry Caul character because he was so much unlike himself.
 Coppola says that Hackman was at the time an outgoing and approachable person who preferred casual clothes, whereas Caul was meant to be a socially awkward loner who wore a rain coat and out-of-style glasses.
 Coppola said that Hackman's efforts to tap into the character made the actor moody and irritable on set, but otherwise Coppola got along well with his leading man.
 Coppola also notes on the commentary that Hackman considers this one of his favorite performances.